Table of Contents

 Is Alopecia Areata inheritable?

-Are their preventive precautionary measures?
+Are there preventive precautionary measures?

 Unfortunately, no. Alopecia Areata is an unpredictable ailment that can’t be avoided by taking preventive measures.